 The magazine version looks at how to paint an animal in a landscape and being a little "typing happy" I found it hard to keep my words down to the maximum they required.

+Despite, or because, of the challenge I thoroughly enjoyed doing it and am very pleased with how the magazine has presented the article.
 So, now that the magazine is out I can now post another version of a step by step of the painting - this time looking at how I created depth in the piece and I shall probably whitter away to my hearts content.
 So hopefully I will be posting that very soon.